 When your surgery is complete, you will be taken to the recovery area.
-No care partners are allowed in this area.
+There are no care partners allowed in this area.
 A nurse will monitor your condition and manage any pain, shivering or nausea you may experience.
 This caregiver will encourage you to breathe deeply and cough.
 You may notice you have:

-- Compression devices on your legs
+- · Compression devices on your legs

-- · Cardiac monitoring
+- Cardiac monitoring

-- · Blood pressure monitoring
+- Blood pressure monitoring

+- An IV

 - And a device on your finger to monitor your blood oxygenation

 Your nurse will also apply the cold therapy device to your surgical site.
-You'll take that device with you to your hospital room and to your home once you leave the hospital.
-You will stay in the recovery area for about an hour or until you're stable enough to be transferred to your hospital room in Enloe Health's Surgical Care Unit.
+You'll take that device with you to your hospital room and your home when you leave the hospital.